 This process, of course, also helps structure the content (via an effective road map) needed to reach a desired audience.
 It also prepares you for a much greater chance of success and return on investment ( ROI).

-It is wise to keep in mind that many aspects of the web strategy can be broken down into categories.
+It is wise to keep in mind that many aspects of your web strategy can be broken down into categories.
 You don’t have to do it on your own and/or shouldn’t have to handle everything in one go to be more effective.

 High-level phases to guide you in your content strategy: